 This Brochure is a document which the Adviser provides to its clients as required by the SEC's rules.

 Since its last other than annual amendment on April 8, 2024, The Millstone Evans Group, LLC has had no material updates.

-The Firm has been revised its Disclosure Brochure to reflect a new address.
+The Adviser has revised its Disclosure Brochure to reflect a new address.